-of positions, and in any given quarter only a subset would be the subject of selectively disclosed information that might inspire trades.
+We also look again at Reg FD.
+The trades-based performance is a sharper test of the hypothesis that mutual fund managers tended to benefit from selective disclosure, and that Reg FD crimped this advantage.
+Funds generally hold dozens of positions, and in any given quarter only a subset would be the subject of selectively-disclosed information that might inspire trades.
 And, interestingly, the results here suggest that Reg FD may indeed have had teeth.
-11 Since the introduction of this regulation, mutual funds have been less successful in terms of both buys and sells.
-Where the average BAR difference between weight increases and decreases was 49 bp prior to 2001, the point estimate has actually turned negative, at -24 bp, since Reg FD, a statistically significant drop.
+Since the introduction of this regulation, mutual funds have been less successful in terms of both buys and sells.
+Where the average BAR difference between weight increases and decreases was 49 basis points prior to 2001, the point estimate has actually turned negative, at -24 basis points, since Reg FD, a statistically significant drop.
 Additional years of data will determine whether the decline in performance is permanent or just sampling error, but at this point the evidence is consistent with Reg FD having reduced fund managers' ability to make profitable trades.